Brewers vs. Rockies Player Props Betting Odds

 Yelich Stats

-- Yelich has recorded 120 hits with 27 doubles, two triples, 16 home runs and 53 walks.
+- Yelich has collected 122 hits with 27 doubles, two triples, 16 home runs and 55 walks.
 He has driven in 64 runs with 23 stolen bases.

 Yelich Recent Games